E-ARK-Software/earkweb/docs/install_docker.md

         docker exec tmpdb /init.sh

-6. Stop the temporary database container again:
+6. Stop the intermediate database container and remove it:

         docker stop tmpdb
+        docker rm tmpdb

-7. Run the docker-compose which will start multiple containers:
+7. Run the docker-compose which will start multiple containers (this can take a while):

         docker-compose up

 8. Run the following command in container `earkweb_1` to create a user (parameters: <username> <email> <password> <is_superuser>):

         docker exec -it earkweb_1 python /earkweb/util/createuser.py eark user@email eark true

+9. Execute the script for registering tasks:

+        docker exec -it earkweb_1 python /earkweb/workers/scantasks.py

+10. Create a SolR core for the storage area:

+        docker exec -it --user=solr solr_1 bin/solr create_core -c earkstorage

+11. Create subdirectories in the repository storage area:

+        mkdir /tmp/earkwebdata/{reception, storage, work, ingest, access}

-9. Open the following URL in a browser and login with the user created in the previous step:
+11. Open the following URL in a browser and login with the user data provided previously:

     http://127.0.0.1:8000

-To delete data, images and containers created by these steps run the following commands:
+To stop the application run:

     docker-compose down

+To delete data, images and containers again, run the following commands:

-     sudo rm -rf /tmp/earkweb-mysql-data /tmp/earkweb-data; docker rm tmpdb; docker rmi earkwebimg earkdbimg earkweb_celery;
+    docker rmi earkweb_celery earkwebimg earkdbimg
+    sudo rm -rf /tmp/earkwebdata
+    sudo rm -rf /tmp/earkweb-mysql-data/

 ## Build images and run as individual containers

-### Install Docker
+### Install Docker on the host system

 On a linux system, follow the instruction to install docker available at: